The Chicago Cubs are World Series Champions.

 Especially when, you know, the team in question hasn’t won it all in over a century.

 But just like Boston, Chicago’s long-awaited World Series victory was one for the ages.
 A win for all those that came before; it’s for the ones that came so close to tasting October glory only to fall short, and all those who couldn’t quite get the team to the World Series.
-And, even though he was never actually a Cubs player, this one was for Steve Bartman, who can now roam the North Side of Chicago without being reminded of 2003.
+And, even though he was never actually a Cubs player, this one was for Steve Bartman, who can now roam the North Side of Chicago without any guilt of what transpired in 2003.